phone: 919-684-2200 | oit.duke.edu

 DUKE MOBILE APP

-Be sure to download the DukeMobile app—it includes an interactive campus map, dining locations, an event calendar, bus schedules, ePrint locations, and more.
+Be sure to download the DukeMobile app—it includes a First-Year checklist for new students, interactive campus map, dining locations, an event calendar, bus schedules, ePrint locations, and more.
 Available for Apple and Android devices.

 LABS FOR INNOVATION